 Yet in the wake of FOMC moving to a seemingly more aggressive tightening (now refuted), it was back below 1.2000-1.2100 range with 1.1900 area interim support being violated overall on the way to the current weakness below the 1.1815 interim support.
-That leaves the 1.1700 area more major lower support, which correlates well with the US DOLLAR INDEX 93.30-.40 area.
-Much below that the next more major support is not until the 1.1600 area.
+That left the 1.1700 area more major lower support, which correlates well with the US DOLLAR INDEX 93.30-.40 area.
+While much below that the next more major support is not until the 1.1600 area, the recovery back above the 1.1815 interim support means that is once again the area to closely watch.

 GBP/USD had already held up much better against the US DOLLAR than other DEVELOPED CURRENCIES in the wake of the Brexit vote finally confirming its exit from the EU.
 While failing from 1.3500 again in early December, once it recovered the next resistance was not until the 1.3600-50 range it had rallied to in the wake of the Brexit agreement prior to reacting back down toward the 1.3500 area in January.
 Next interim resistance was as nearby as the 1.3750-1.3800 area it exceeded into early February, and loosely held on the subsequent selloff.

 While this might be in part due to the higher UK interest rates, it is interesting to see how it has evolved in the context of recent US DOLLAR weakness assisting in pushing it above major 1.4000 area congestion since mid-May.
 That has held despite any minor US DOLLAR bounces, also now including weekly MA-9 and MA-13 trend supports.